sharat87/sharats.me/posts/2020-03-22-the-magic-of-autohotkey-2.md

 been to add exactly the few things I needed in the native file explorer, using AutoHotkey.
 I'll run through those here.

-As is the case in previous sections, I have a module called `file-explorer-tweaks.ahk` which is `#Include`-ed in my master script.
+As is the case in the previous part, I have a module called `file-explorer-tweaks.ahk` which is `#Include`-ed in my master script.

 To start, we define a window group, which includes all file explorer windows.
 We later use this